stettdev/disconomy/README.md

 For transfers between players you can use `/account transfer <@player> <amount>` command.
 Specify the recipient with mention `@player` and the `amount` of money you'd like to transfer to them.
 You cannot request a money transfer from other players.

-Checks are in place to ensure player cannot transfer more money than they have (neither to other player nor between account and wallet).
+Checks are in place to ensure player cannot transfer more money that they have (neither to other player nor between account and wallet).

 ### **Purchases & payments**